-Come and explore the 850-year history of this beautiful building – which itself occupies the site of a Saxon chapel.
+Come and explore the 900-year history of this beautiful building – which may have once been the site of a Saxon chapel.

 When first constructed from 1140 onwards, the church wasn’t this big: the tower was shorter, the building narrower without the side extensions, and the East end did not have a chancel.
 The main Nave did not have the “double decker” row of upper windows forming the clerestory.